-Yes, watermelon seeds are edible — in some cultures they’re even more valued than the fruit!
+Yes, watermelon seeds are edible — in some cultures they’re even more valued as a food than the fruit!
 Here’s how to grow and eat your own watermelon seeds.

 When I was a kid, I remember my grandmother telling me that if I ate watermelon seeds, they’d sprout in my stomach and grow out of my ears.
 Although this sounded a bit terrifying, my curiosity got the better of me: I ate watermelon seeds every time I got the chance.